Milad-Shabani/Milad-Shabani/README.md

 ## 📚 Research & writing

 - M.Sc. thesis: a sustainable EV battery supply chain under uncertainty, with a data-mining approach to scenario generation
-- Manuscript in preparation: multi-stage stochastic programming for a circular-economy battery closed-loop supply chain, solved in GAMS/CPLEX
+- Manuscript in preparation: stochastic programming for a circular-economy battery closed-loop supply chain, solved in GAMS/CPLEX
 - [Persian question bank for data interviews](https://miladshabani.ir/data-interview/), plus teaching and Power BI training for teams

 ## 📊 Activity